KooiInc/StringInterpolator/README.md

 # StringInterpolator

 A small String interpolate utility.
-Use it to interpolate strings using a single Object or an Array of Objects.
+Use it to interpolate strings using one or more Objects for replacements.

 The interpolator is an Object containing two methods: `interpolate` and `interpolateClear`.